Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Tennessee Stats and Trends

-- This season, the Volunteers are winless against the spread when entering a game as an underdog of 3 points or more.
+- The Volunteers have covered the spread once this year when underdogs by 2.5 points or more (in three chances).

-- Tennessee's games this year have hit the over four times in six opportunities (66.7%).
+- Tennessee's games this year have hit the over on four of six set point totals (66.7%).

-- When Tennessee scores more than 31 points, it is 3-2 against the spread and 4-1 overall.
+- Tennessee is 3-2 against the spread and 4-1 overall when the team puts up more than 31 points.

-- When Tennessee churns out more than 432.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Tennessee churns out over 432.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- This season the Volunteers have six turnovers, two fewer than the Rebels have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.